AsteriosPapanikolaou/hybrid-offshore-vessel-energy-analysis/README.md

 The project evaluated the operation of a **hybrid offshore construction vessel** using **Simcenter Amesim** and MATLAB-based post-processing.
 The analysis covered power flows, fuel consumption, energy efficiency, CO₂ emissions, the Carbon Intensity Indicator (CII), and several design/control interventions aimed at reducing energy use and emissions.

+My work focused on the simulation and main engineering analysis, including MATLAB post-processing.
+Another team member developed the Python vessel-route visualization in the team report.

 ## System / Simulation Model

 ```mermaid